Oakley Hall III: Early life and education

 At Irvine, Hall met future collaborators Bruce Bouchard and Michael Van Landingham.
-He acted in numerous productions as part of the prestigious Irvine Repertory Theater, including a minor role in Clayton Garrison’s production of Marat/Sade by Peter Weiss, alongside lead actors Bob Gunton and Robert Cohen as well as Dark of the Moon by Howard Richardson and William Berney.
-In fall of 1968, Hall, Bouchard, and Steven Nesbit (another future Lexington collaborator) received scholarships to study at San Francisco’s American Conservatory Theater.
+He acted in numerous productions as part of the prestigious Irvine Repertory Theater, including a minor role in Clayton Garrison's production of Marat/Sade by Peter Weiss, alongside lead actors Bob Gunton and Robert Cohen as well as Dark of the Moon by Howard Richardson and William Berney.
+In fall of 1968, Hall, Bouchard, and Steven Nisbet (another future Lexington collaborator) received scholarships to study at San Francisco's American Conservatory Theater.

 In 1969, at age 18, Hall made national news in refusing the draft, mailing back his draft card and citing US war crimes in Vietnam for his reason in doing so.

 In 1970, he starred in a short film ‘’Dionysus and the Maenads’’, conceived by writer Blair Fuller.

-In 1974, he completed an MFA in writing from Boston University, studying under John Cheever.
+In 1974, he completed an MFA in writing from Boston University, studying under John Cheever and Ivan Gold.

 Career

-By age 28, he was a rising star in the New York theatre scene.
-In 1977, his play Mike Fink was optioned by Peter Clough and Mandy Patinkin, with a reading starring Patinkin and William Hurt produced for Joseph Papp at the Public Theater.
-Oakley founded and was the artistic director of the Lexington Conservatory Theatre in upstate New York, where his plays Grinder's Stand and Beatrice (Cenci) and the Old Man, and his stage adaptation of Frankenstein, enjoyed their première productions.
+In 1976, Hall co-founded Lexington Conservatory Theatre, located in the Catskills town of Lexington, NY.

+In 1977, his play Mike Fink was read at the New York Shakespeare Festival for producer Joseph Papp.
+It starred Mandy Patinkin, William Hurt and Glenn Close among others, and was directed by future Capital Repertory Theatre producing artistic director Peter Clough.

+That same year, Hall received a grant from the National Endowment for the Arts.

 In 1976–1977 Hall translated and adapted Alfred Jarry's bizarrely comic and revolutionary 1896 French play Ubu Roi (called Ubu Rex) and its sequels, and directed them in New York City Off-Off-Broadway and at the Lexington Conservatory Theatre.
 The adaptations starred Richard Zobel, who also produced the play and created the masks for it.

+Hall's 1978 play Beatrice (Cenci) and the Old Man, with its challenging, dark humor and incestual subtext, received mostly positive reviews but has not been produced again. "...perversely and engagingly humorous," according to critic Dan DiNicola. "[It] deserves serious and intelligent consideration as a work of both potential and merit."

+In 1979, Lexington Conservatory premiered his play Grinder's Stand, a historical drama written in blank verse exploring the mysterious death of Meriwether Lewis.
+Directed by Peter Clough, the show starred Court Miller, Michael J. Hume, Richard Zobel, Sofia Landon Geier, Richard E. Council, Red Sutton and Bruce Bouchard.
+"If you care, really care, about theater you will get to Lexington to see Grinder's Stand between now and Sunday," said critic Dan DiNicola.
+"More than any other new play I have seen, it has the potential to become a richly significant piece of American drama."

 The publication of Otis Bigelow's play The Prevalence of Mrs. Seal is dedicated to Hall.